 With lots of pots of herbs in my back yard, I've been loving to cook with these fresh and fragrant pops of flavour.
-If you love herby recipes too then you may like to see my rosemary chicken fillets (most popular chicken recipe on the site!) and my coriander pesto pasta.
+If you love herby recipes too then you may like to see my rosemary chicken fillets (most popular chicken recipe on the site!), my Italian herb chicken, my air fryer boneless skinless chicken thighs and my coriander pesto pasta.
 Both fragrant and delicious!

 And for a fruity chicken dinner, I think you will love my nectarine basil chicken recipe!

 This lemon balm chicken makes the most of this flavourful herb, with its lemony fresh taste.
 We make a simple marinade, then simply pan fry in a skillet.
 Pair with fresh salads such as my mango slaw for a light and tasty dinner.

 Check out my 15 delicious chicken recipes for more dinner ideas!

 ⭐ Why this recipe is so good

 Fresh and flavourful.
 Using fresh herbs along with a hint of garlic gives so much flavour, and the apple juice helps keep the chicken tender.